RumeelHussainbnb/CoreDAODocs/docs/Node/validator/validator-election.md

 The Validator election process in Satoshi Plus involves key steps, supported by specific equations to quantify stake and hash power contributions:

 1. **Stake Delegation**:
-   - CORE token holders delegate their tokens to Validator candidates.
+   - CORE and BTC token holders stake and delegate their tokens to Validator candidates.
 This delegation is a form of voting, where the weight of each vote corresponds to the number of staked tokens.

 2. **Hash Power Delegation**:
    - Bitcoin miners delegate a portion of their hash power by specifying their preferred Validators in the Bitcoin blocks they mine.
 This process integrates Bitcoin's mining power into Core Chain's security mechanism.